BrianPugh/cyclopts/docs/source/groups.rst

    │ --rims,--no-rims  [default: False]                                           │
    ╰──────────────────────────────────────────────────────────────────────────────╯

-They also provide an additional abstraction layer that converters and validators can operate on.
+They also provide an additional abstraction layer that validators can operate on.

 Groups can be created in two ways: